b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

 Here, we calculated a so called `LStatistic`.
 I made the name up, because that is the first name that came to my mind.
-Perhaps it is because I'm selfish or maybe it is because my family name is Lukaszuk.
-Anyway, the higher the L-statistic (so the ratio of group spread around the overall mean to within group spread) the smaller the probability that such a big difference was caused by chance alone (hmm, I think I said something along those lines in one of the previous chapters).
+Perhaps it is because my family name is Lukaszuk or maybe because I'm selfish.
+Anyway, the higher the L-statistic (so the ratio of group spread around the overall mean to within group spread) the smaller the probability that such a big difference was caused by a chance alone (hmm, I think I said something along those lines in one of the previous chapters).
 If only we could reliably determine the cutoff point for my `LStatistic`.

 Luckily, there is no point for us to do that since one-way ANOVA relies on a similar metric called F-statistic (BTW.
 Did I mention that the ANOVA was developed by [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher)).
 Observe.
 First, experiment 1: